usnistgov/800-63-3/sp800-63-3/definitions.md

 Communication between two systems that relies on a direct connection (allowing for standard protocol-level proxies), without using redirects through an intermediary such as a browser.
 This can be accomplished using HTTP requests and responses.

 #### Bearer Assertion
 An assertion presented by a party as proof of its identity, where possession of the assertion itself is sufficient proof of identity for the bearer of the assertion.

+#### Binding
+An association between elements of subscriber identity or of a given subscriber session.
+Examples include the binding of authenticators to a subscriber identity (see _credential_) and the binding of multiple interactions into a session.

 #### Biometrics
 Automated recognition of individuals based on their behavioral and biological characteristics.